Leonildayyy/scraping/README.md

 # scrape
-using requests library to extract some data
+using requests library to extract data